NganJason/A-Star-Path-Finder/README.md

 * This project helps to visualize the well known A Star Path Finding Algorithm using Pygame.

 #### Features
-* Users are able to select starting point and ending point
+* Users are able to select starting point and ending point.
-* Users are able to add in obstacles in the map
+* Users are able to add in obstacles in the map.
-* Users are able to compute the shortest path between the starting point and the ending point
+* Users are able to compute the shortest path between the starting point and the ending point.

 #### Tech Stack
 * Python